san3ncrypt3d/jekyll-now/about.md

 I love participanting in Capture the Flag (CTF) and enjoy doing HTB.

-•Active participant of Defcon, Bsides, SecTor and pretty much go to all security conference I can :)
+Active participant of Defcon, Bsides, SecTor and pretty much go to all security conference I can :)

-•Lock picking enthusiast
+Lock picking enthusiast

 If you have any request for tutorial or need walk through for any box (HTB), Let me know.